datttrian/leetcode/README.md

             else:
                 left, right = left, mid - 1

-        # Return -1 if the target is not found in the list after completing the iteration
+        # Return -1 if `target` is not found in the list after completing the iteration
         return -1